wp-plugins/simple-subscribe/readme.txt

 More options for setting up e-mail template and sender info.

 == Changelog ==

+= 1.1.4 =
+* Newly you can e-mail subscribers directly, either using admin form, or clicking "E-mail directly" in subscribers listing
+* Mass e-mail All Subscribers / All Wordpress Registered / All Non-wordpress Registered / Single subscriber with your news!
+* Slightly changed admin styles.

 = 1.1 =
 * Added an otpion to add Wordpress Registered users to subscription list (This one is for you Carl!)